- Meet Our Team

 Much like the statistics regarding fatal DUI accidents in San Diego, the statistics regarding California DUI accidents overall have also remained largely consistent over the past several years.
 The most recent calendar year available from the California Highway Patrol that deals with DUI accident statistics is from 2013.
 Below are the number of California DUI accidents that led to at least one injury or fatality for each of the previous five years that are available:

-Those interested in the full breakdown can find it here.
 Generally speaking, fatal DUI accidents account for nearly one-third of all traffic fatalities that occur in California.

 The statistics regarding DUI accidents in the United States reveal some similarities with those that exist in San Diego and in California.
 This parallel is most obvious with regards to percentages of overall traffic deaths, as approximately one-third of all of the people killed in car accidents in the United States die in crashes where alcohol or some other intoxicant is a factor.
 According to the United States Centers for Disease Control and Prevention, or CDC, an average of 11,000 people per year lost their lives in fatal DUI accidents between the years 2003 and 2012.